 5. Special considerations for saliva

 Compared to most other samples, saliva is highly viscous.
-Therefore, dilution with PBS or Tris-buffered saline is recommended before continuing with processing.<super-script>6<super-script> Prior to EV isolation or storage, appropriate speed centrifugation should be used to not only remove the cells of the subject, but also microbial cells (which require different centrifugation settings).
+Therefore, dilution with PBS or Tris-buffered saline is recommended before continuing with processing.6 Prior to EV isolation or storage, appropriate speed centrifugation should be used to not only remove the cells of the subject, but also microbial cells (which require different centrifugation settings).

 6. Assessing cell death in cell culture

 In vitro cell death should be minimised to avoid contaminating the sample with EVs derived from stressed and/or dead cells.
-This can be mitigated somewhat by deciding upon an acceptable limit and analysing the extent of cell death prior to EV isolation.<super-script>7,8<super-script>
+This can be mitigated somewhat by deciding upon an acceptable limit and analysing the extent of cell death prior to EV isolation.7,8

 7. One important final question: Have you recorded everything?